 Walter Ulbricht

-Inside the museum are wax figures of famous TV personalities, celebrities, historical figures, scientists, musicians, etc.
+We went fangirling, with wax figures of famous TV personalities, celebrities, historical figures, scientists, inventors, and musicians.

 174